chitchats/chitchats-api-doc/sections/shipments.md

 Get all returns
 -----------------

-* `GET /returns` will return a [paginated list][pagination] of shipments belonging to the client sorted by most recently created return first.
+* `GET /returns` will return a [paginated list][pagination] of return shipments belonging to the client sorted by most recently created return first.

 _Optional parameters_: